6 min read

 The Scotsman Who Built Russia's Navy

-In the summer of 1770, on the coast of Asia Minor, the Ottoman fleet burned.
-The Battle of Chesma remains one of the most complete naval annihilations in history — a Russian force, commanded by Scotsman Samuel Greig under the nominal authority of Count Alexei Orlov, destroyed nearly the entire Ottoman navy in a single night action.
-The Ottomans lost an estimated 15,000 sailors and virtually all their ships.
-Russian casualties were fewer than 700.
-It was the kind of victory that reshapes the strategic reality of an entire sea, and Greig made it possible.
+In the summer of 1770, the Ottoman fleet burned.
+The Battle of Chesma was one of the most complete naval annihilations in history — a Russian force, nominally commanded by Count Alexei Orlov but directed by Scotsman Samuel Greig, destroyed nearly the entire Ottoman navy in a single night.
+Fifteen thousand Ottoman sailors lost; Russian casualties fewer than 700.

-He had arrived in Russia twelve years earlier, one of the British and Scottish naval officers recruited by Catherine II to professionalize the Baltic Fleet.
-He was twenty-eight years old, a veteran of the Seven Years' War with practical experience that the Russian navy desperately needed.
-What he found on arrival was an institution that had the resources to be formidable and the organizational culture to prevent it from being anything of the kind.
-Within years, he had begun the systematic transformation that would eventually make the Russian Imperial Navy into a genuine power.
-He rose to become Admiral of the Russian Empire and Governor of Kronstadt — the empire's premier naval base — and died in 1788, still on active service during the Russo-Swedish War, of fever contracted during the campaign.
+Greig had arrived in Russia twelve years earlier, one of the British officers recruited by Catherine II to professionalize the Baltic Fleet.
+What he found was an institution with the resources to be formidable and the organizational culture to prevent it.
+He rose to Admiral and Governor of Kronstadt, and died in 1788, still on active service during the Russo-Swedish War.

 That's the ENTJ signature: arriving in a broken institution with a vision of what it could become, and building that vision into reality by the force of sustained will.

-He left behind a Scottish wife, Sarah Cook, who had followed him into Russian service and raised their children in St. Petersburg.
-He left behind a son, Aleksey Greig, who would eventually follow his father into the Russian navy and rise to Admiral in his own right.
-And he left behind a fleet that was measurably better than the one he had found — a Te achievement that outlasted the man who created it.
+He left behind a wife, Sarah Cook, who raised their children in St. Petersburg, and a son, Aleksey, who rose to Admiral in his own right.
+And he left behind a fleet measurably better than the one he had found.

 Building What Wasn't There

-His appointment as Governor of Kronstadt gave him the administrative authority to match his operational vision.
-Kronstadt was Russia's naval nerve center — the base where the Baltic Fleet was built, trained, supplied, and administered.
-Greig reorganized the dockyard, improved the fortifications, and created the institutional infrastructure that would sustain Russian naval power for decades after his death.
-This is Te at its highest expression: not just winning battles but creating the organizational conditions that make winning battles systematically possible.
+His appointment as Governor of Kronstadt gave him administrative authority to match his operational vision.
+He reorganized the dockyard, improved the fortifications, and created the institutional infrastructure that sustained Russian naval power for decades after his death — Te at its highest expression: not just winning battles but making winning battles systematically possible.

 The Mediterranean Vision

-Ni — introverted intuition — is the ENTJ's auxiliary function: the strategic vision that directs and gives meaning to the Te organizing drive.
-Without Ni, Te is just competent efficiency; with it, the efficiency serves a coherent long-range purpose.
-Greig's Ni expressed itself in his understanding of what Russian naval power could mean strategically — not just as a defensive instrument in the Baltic but as a projection of Russian influence into the Mediterranean, the Black Sea, and the broader contest for European supremacy.
+Ni is the ENTJ's auxiliary — the strategic vision that gives Te its direction.
+Greig's Ni expressed itself in his understanding of what Russian naval power could mean: not a defensive instrument in the Baltic but a projection of influence into the Mediterranean and the broader European contest for supremacy.

 Decisive in the Chaos of Battle

-Se — extroverted sensing — is the ENTJ's tertiary function: available and functional, but not the primary driver.
-For Greig, Se manifested as battlefield decisiveness — the capacity to read the immediate situation with sufficient clarity to act on it without hesitation.
-Chesma required this in the final hours of the action, when the situation on the water was fluid, the fire ships needed to be managed precisely, and the window of opportunity was narrow.
-The Ni had already seen what was possible; the Se read the actual conditions and confirmed that the moment was right.
-The Te organized the execution.
+Se is the ENTJ's tertiary — available, but not the primary driver.
+For Greig it manifested as battlefield decisiveness.
+Chesma required it in the final hours: fire ships needed precise timing, the window was narrow.
+Ni had already seen what was possible; Se confirmed the moment was right; Te organized the execution.

 The Life He Chose Over the Life He Came From

-Fi — introverted feeling — is the ENTJ's inferior function, and in Greig's case it expresses itself most clearly in the fundamental choice that defined his adult life: leaving Scotland permanently for Russian service.
-This was not a temporary posting.
-Greig did not return.
-He raised his family in St. Petersburg, became a Russian subject in all but formal birthright, and died in the service of an empress who was herself a German.
-The choice to transplant his entire domestic life to a foreign empire — to sever, functionally, the ties of home, community, and national belonging — is a Fi inferior move of considerable significance.
+Fi is the ENTJ's inferior.
+In Greig's case it expresses itself in the choice that defined his adult life: leaving Scotland permanently for Russian service.
+He did not return.
+He raised his family in St. Petersburg and died in the service of an empress who was herself a German.

-Fi inferior in the ENTJ tends to suppress conventional emotional attachments in service of the mission.
-The mission, for Greig, was building something that could not be built in Scotland — there was nothing left to build in the British navy for a man of his capability and ambition, while in Russia the entire edifice of naval power was waiting to be constructed from the ground up.
-The inferior Fi processed the cost of that choice — family separation, cultural displacement, the raising of children who would grow up Russian rather than Scottish — and judged it acceptable.
-Not without feeling, but without being controlled by feeling.
+Fi inferior suppresses conventional emotional attachments in service of the mission.
+Greig's mission was building something Scotland could not offer — nothing was left for a man of his ambition in the British navy, while in Russia the entire edifice of naval power waited to be constructed.
+The inferior Fi judged the cost acceptable: not without feeling, but without being controlled by it.

-His wife Sarah Cook made the same choice, which suggests that the partnership was built on shared values rather than merely on his Fi suppression overriding her preferences.
-The family they built in Russia — including son Aleksey Greig, who would eventually follow his father into the Russian naval command — was the Fi expression of Greig's commitment: not the warmth of sentiment but the concrete investment in a lineage that would continue the work he had started.
+His wife Sarah Cook made the same choice.
+The family built in Russia — son Aleksey among them, who followed him into the naval command — was the Fi expression of the commitment: investment in a lineage that would continue the work.

 Why ENTJ Over INTJ or ESTJ